 I am a sociologist, author and TEDx speaker.
 I’m also a confidence-builder and apology-hater.
-I graduated with a Ph.D. in Sociology in 2014 (focusing on the sociology of women’s health), with no clear career in mind, until I attended an academic conference that completely changed the trajectory of my research, my career and my life.
+I graduated with a Ph.D. in Sociology in 2014 (focusing on the sociology of women’s health), with no clear career in mind, until I attended an academic conference that completely changed the trajectory of my research, my career, and my life.
 At that conference, I witnessed women at the pinnacle of their career deflecting praise (we call that feminine modesty) and over-apologizing for mundane issues.
 I immediately became obsessed with apologies.
 I wrote my first book "Hey Ladies, Stop Apologizing… and other career mistakes women make" in 2015, the 2nd edition came out in 2017 along with the accompanying WORKBOOK.
 The audiobook came out in 2018 which is a best-of compilation for both the book, the workbook and my TV appearances.

-I’m a first generation Canadian and my Serbian parents live 5 minutes up the road from me, but we still talk multiple times a day.
+I’m a first generation Canadian and an only child.
+My Serbian parents live 5 minutes up the road from us, but we still talk daily.
 Whether it’s the Serbian in me, or because I’m a Leo everything about me is a little extra, sort of like my personal style and my stage presence.
 My friend describes me as an exclamation point, and there’s a lot of truth to that.